← All articles

 Search free, right on the video page

 Our free Chrome extension adds a search box directly on top of the transcript panel — no account, no separate site.
 Type a word, see every hit, click to jump.
 Because the transcript sits beside the player, you also get click-to-jump on every line and one-click copy of clean, timestamp-free text.
-It's the difference between "somewhere in the second half" and landing on the exact frame.
+In practice you stop narrowing down to "somewhere in the second half" and land on the frame.
+If you want to keep the times rather than strip them, see working with a YouTube transcript with timestamps.

 Transcript search not working?
 Common fixes